amitfrish/scBio/README.md

 data(SCCellSpace)
 ```

+CPM has also four mandetory inputs:
+no_cores - A number for the amount of cores which will be used for the analysis.
+The defalt (NULL) is total number of cores minus 1.

+neighborhoodSize - Cell neighborhood size which will be used for the analysis.
+This should be lower than the number of cells in the smallest cell type.
+The defalt is 10.
+Generally, neighborhoodSize should be the highest number which represents well the number of neighbouring cells that are similar to the center cell.
+Large number can increase the analysis robustness in dense cell spaces but also can reduce it if the space is too sparse.

+modelSize - The reference subset size in each iteration of CPM.
+This should be lower than the total number of cells.
+The defalt is 50.
+The selected cells within each model will be gathered from all cell types.
+If you have a low number of cell types or low totel number of cells across all cell types, this should be lower than 50.
+Generally, up to five or six cells from each cell type is still okay.

+minSelection - The minimum number of times in which each reference cell is selected.
+Increasing this value might make CPM more robust but also have a large effect on the algorithm's running time.
+The defalt is 5.

+quantifyTypes - A boolean parameter indicating whether the prediction of cell type quantities is needed.
+This is recommended only in the case of homogenicity within cell types.
+Cell types with high inner cellular variability will recieve less reliabe values.
+The default is FALSE.

+typeTransformation - This parameter will have an effect only if quantifyTypes = TRUE.
+A boolean parameter indicating whether cell type deconvolution should be provided in fractions.
+This is done by substracting all cell types by values of the minimal cell type and dividing in their sum.
+This is not recommended, since it reduces the comparability between sample.
+The default is FALSE.

+calculateCI - A boolean parameter indicating whether the calculation of confidence itervals is needed.
+The default is FALSE.

 #### Relative prediction
 If you have a test group and a control group, for example: disease and healthy, different time points and time points zero, you should use CPM in a relative manner.